 GALERIE SINIYA 28

-Galerie SINIYA28 was established in 2016 by with the aim of supporting young, emerging Moroccan and international artists.
+Galerie SINIYA28 was established in 2016 to support young, emerging Moroccan and international artists.
 Their vision was to democratize art and make it accessible to young collectors and amateurs.

-We believe that art is an important means of communication and we work with artists that express themselves in all mediums, whether it’s ceramics, textile, design, drawings, photography, collage, painting and mixed media.
+Gallery believes that art is an important means of communication.
+They work with artists that express themselves in all mediums, whether it’s ceramics, textiles, design, drawings, photography, collage, painting and mixed media.

 MACAAL Museum of African Contemporary Art

 The Museum of African Contemporary Art Al Maaden (MACAAL) in Marrakech is an independent, non-profit contemporary art museum.